haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/Staging.md

 ## Module dependencies

-You can find the list of modules that have dependencies on the Magento_Staging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_Staging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

-Extension points enable extension developers to interact with the Magento_Staging module.
+Extension points enable extension developers to interact with the Magento_Staging模块.
 For more information about the Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/plugins.html).

 ### Public API